-The Fargo Moorhead West Fargo Chamber of Commerce is a bi-state, regional federation of over 2,100 private, public and non-profit member firms representing more than 109,000 people.
+The Fargo Moorhead West Fargo Chamber of Commerce is a bi-state, regional federation of nearly 2,000 private, public and non-profit member organizations representing more than 109,000 people.
 The largest local chamber in North Dakota and Minnesota, The Chamber advocates for a strong metropolitan community and supports the interests of its members, which are located in Cass and Clay Counties and beyond.

 The Chamber promotes economic growth and prosperity for business and its members through leadership in advocacy, education and engagement.